zer0glitch/ocpv-ansible-example/README.md

   * Select "All Instances"
   * You will see the install completed successfully

+#### Creating a Virtual Machine with ansible (Autmmated Install)
+  * Create a virtual machine
+  * The role will use a virtual machine jinja2 [template](https://github.com/zer0glitch/ocpv/blob/main/roles/create_vm/templates/vm-template.yaml.j2)
+  * The template offers benefits over just a standard openshift VM template, by using Ansible variables, the template can be customized quickly.

+    * Run `ansible-playbook -vv create-vms.yaml` to create a virtual machine
+    * Run `oc get vms --all-namespaces` or go to the UI and select *Virtual Machines* in the menu

 #### Configure a bridged network [Network configuratoin](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.11/html/openshift_virtualization/node-networking)
   * get the NodeNetworkState
   * `oc get nns`